 - Having had the diseases measles, mumps, and rubella

 - Laboratory evidence of immunity

-Dates/records of immunizations must be entered on the Student Health History and Physical Medical Record form by the physician’s office.
+Dates/records of immunizations must be entered on the Student Health History.

 - Immunization Awareness Verification